Is a Medicare Advantage or Medicare Supplement plan better for you?

 Your Medicare Supplement Open Enrollment Period (OEP) is the best time to buy a Medigap policy.
 Most likely, you will get better prices and more choices among policies.
 OEP starts on the first day of the month, on which you are at least 65.
 You will have six months to buy a Medicare Supplement insurance plan.
 Another advantage of purchasing a Medigap during OEP is that you will get a guaranteed issue right.
 A guaranteed issue right means that companies can’t deny your Medicare Supplement insurance plan application because of pre-existing health conditions or disabilities.

-It’s essential to understand when your Medigap Open Enrollment Period is, so make sure to check when your open enrollment period is.
+It’s essential to understand your Medigap Open Enrollment Period, so check when your open enrollment period is.

 Click here to schedule a virtual or in-person appointment if you have questions about your Medigap Enrollment.